SamTuppen/Thesis-Frequency-Reconstruction/README.md

 - Make predictions
 - QC

-Within the above script, a CA-Unet section can be found, with is a Coordinate Attentive block that replaces the encoding blocks in the standard U-Net.
+Within the above script, a CA-Unet section can be found, which is a Coordinate Attentive block that replaces the encoding blocks in the standard U-Net.
 These blocks increase the training time, but help the network become more spatially aware of surrounding traces.
 In general I did not observe a great improvement, but I have left them in the code (commented out) in case anyone is interested in trying them.
 Original code in pyTorch: https://github.com/Andrew-Qibin/CoordAttention.
 Furthermore, the paper in which I found them being used on seismic data is: [Li, X., Wu, B., Zhu, X., & Yang, H. (2021).
 Consecutively Missing Seismic Data Interpolation based on Coordinate Attention Unet. _IEEE Geoscience and Remote Sensing Letters_, 19, 1-5](https://ieeexplore.ieee.org/document/9615194).

 The structure of the U-Net is as follows: